personalis/hgvslib/README.md

 non-HGVS compliant.

-If there are HGVS expressions that are not currently supported by this tool, please make a comment on the github or send an email to jennifer.yen@personalis.com.
+If there are HGVS expressions that are not currently supported by this tool, please make a comment or ping jennifer.yen@personalis.com.

 Future plans
 -------------------
 - Function to produce multiple HGVS aliases for the same variant from an expanded form
 - Cross-verify duplication and insertion sequences
+- Include HGVS validation test set (will be up soon)

 Unit Tests
 -------------------